jpegzilla/starter-guide/readme.md

 #### terminals

-a terminal (when combined with a shell) will allow you a higher level of control over your computer compared to the average windows user. one of these is required to use certain software, such as [command-line interfaces](https://en.wikipedia.org/wiki/Command-line_interface). you're going to need a terminal to use software like [npm](https://www.npmjs.com/), [node](https://nodejs.org/), and [git](https://git-scm.com/), just to name a few.
+a terminal (when combined with a `[command line interpreter]` or `[shell]` like `[bash]`) will allow you a higher level of control over your computer compared to the average windows user. one of these is required to use certain software, such as [command-line interfaces](https://en.wikipedia.org/wiki/Command-line_interface). you're going to need a terminal to use software like [npm](https://www.npmjs.com/), [node](https://nodejs.org/), and [git](https://git-scm.com/), just to name a few.

+essentially, a terminal is a window that is used to interact with the shell program. in the section on shells, you'll see some of these shells.

 -   [**tabby.**](https://tabby.sh/) this is the one I currently use.
 I find it to be very smooth, quick, and pretty (the most important trait). it's quite customizable, and comes pre-packed with like a million color schemes!